j5pu/ide/README.md

-# tap
+# jet
-Core support for Homebrew Tap
+JetBrains for Homebrew Tap